dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 [Dynamic Frequency Scaling](https://en.wikipedia.org/wiki/Dynamic_frequency_scaling)[^11] (DFS) is a technique to increase the performance of a system by automatically raising CPU operating frequency when it runs demanding tasks.
 As an example of DFS implementation, Intel CPUs have a feature called Turbo Boost, and AMD CPUs employ Turbo Core functionality.

-Here is an example of an impact Turbo Boost can make for a single-threaded workload running on Intel® Core™ i5-8259U:
+Here is an example of the impact Turbo Boost can make for a single-threaded workload running on Intel® Core™ i5-8259U:

 ```bash
 # TurboBoost enabled